AnilBurcu/AnilBurcu/README.md

 - 👋 Hi, I’m @AnilBurcu
 - 👀 I’m interested in books,camping and chess and learning any stuff.
-- 🌱 I’m currently learning Swift.
+- 🌱 I’m currently learning JS, React and Swift.
 - 📫 How to reach me: https://www.linkedin.com/in/anıl-bürcü-4833a8232/